 - To renew Perth’s status as a Fairtrade City.

 These two targets would also support the renewal of Scotland’s status as a Fair Trade Nation.

-In order to achieve status, we must meet the following five goals:
+In order to achieve status, we had to meet the following five goals:

-The local council must pass a resolution supporting Fairtrade, and serve Fairtrade coffee and tea at its meetings and in its offices and canteens.
+- The local council must pass a resolution supporting Fairtrade, and serve Fairtrade coffee and tea at its meetings and in its offices and canteens. (achieved)

-- A range of (at least two) Fairtrade products must be readily available in the area’s shops and served in local cafes and catering establishments (targets are set in relation to population).
+- A range of (at least two) Fairtrade products must be readily available in the area’s shops and served in local cafes and catering establishments (achieved)

 - Media coverage and popular support for the campaign must be attracted.

 - A local Fairtrade steering group must be convened to ensure continued commitment to Fairtrade Town status (achieved)